Welcome to today's edition of the Rush 24-7 podcast.

 He's treating them all the same.

-A simple reason why job losses look worse for women during Obama's presidency.
+There's a simple reason why job loss, this is politico writing, a simple reason why job losses look worse for women during Obama's presidency.

-Almost 3.3 million men were fired during George W. Bush's last year in office, while a losses for women were more drawn out over to all.
+Almost 3.3 million men were fired during George W. Bush's last year in office, while losses for women were more drawn out over to all.

 So you see, it's only an illusion that it looks bad for women because so many men lost their jobs in bushes last year.

-If you go look, in fact, I'm gonna check because I think I've reported prior, and I think I remember this right, that after Obama won, even before, starting in October of 2008, the unemployment, the people being laid off and fired rose dramatically, and particularly in November, December, after Obama was elected.
+If you go look, in fact, I'm going to check because I think I've reported prior, and I think I remember this right, that after Obama won, even before, starting in October of 2008,

-Because small business knew what they were in store for terms of the uh forthcoming regulations and the shackles.
+the unemployment, the people being laid off and fired rose dramatically, and particularly in November, December after Obama was elected, because small business knew what they were in store for in terms of the forthcoming regulations and the shackles.

-Now the politico says that Romney's claim looks accurate at first blush.
+Now, the Politico says that Romney's claim looks accurate at first blush.

 From January, that's until we in the media get hold of this and start whitewashing it.

-From January 2009 through the release of the March numbers on Friday, women lost 683,000 jobs, and men fifty seven thousand jobs.
+From January 2009 through the release of the March numbers on Friday, women lost 683,000 jobs and men 57,000 jobs.

-That's the source of the 992.3%.
+That's the source of the 92.3%.

 Well, it is what it is.